AglayaSukhobskaya/FirstProject/README.md

 Digital Library API
 ========
-A web application that simulates the work of an digital library.
+A web application that simulates the work of a digital library.

 The library contains a collection of books.
 You can get a list of all registered books or perform a simple CRUD operation with each of the books.